open-compensation-token-license/license-token-website/wikisrc/fragment-telegram-scams.md

 ## Case Studies and Real-World Examples

 There have been numerous incidents where fake crypto trading groups and impersonation scams have successfully tricked users into divulging sensitive information or money.
+For related scams, see [NFT Scams and Frauds](https://www.license-token.com/wiki/nft-scams-and-frauds).

 ## Prevention Strategies